abesto/yq/README.rst

 -----------------

-The parsing technology used in this project (parser combinators) is powerful enough to support parsing some of the more complex features of ``jq``.
+The parsing technology used in this project (parser combinators) is not powerful enough to support parsing some of the more complex features of ``jq``.

 Hacking